MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-IIS.md

 </system.webServer>
 ```

+> [!NOTE]
+> On newest Microsoft web technology .Net Core.
+Web site build using .Net Core ASP ignore web.config static content mimeMap.
+As a result, To proper configuration of .Net Core web site which will host your MSIX installation you need modify Configure method in Startup.cs file.

 ## Step 8 - Add loopback exemption for App Installer

 Due to network isolation, Windows 10 apps like App Installer are restricted to use IP loopback addresses like http://localhost/.
 When using local IIS Server, App Installer must be added to the loopback exempt list.